LuminousMirage/mine-resource/readme.txt

-This file is reserve for all resources
+This file is list for all resources